apexwaves/local-ssl/README.md

 On Chrome desktop, visit the ip address of your secure via https, click the warning icon to left of URL, view certificate->details tab->save to file.
 Export certificate using default settings.

 #### Import SSL Cert
- - Chrome: settings->privacy&security->security->manage certificates navigate to manage certificates -> trusted root certificate authorities tab and import your new certificate
+ - Chrome: settings->privacy&security->security->manage certificates navigate to manage certificates -> trusted root certificate authorities tab and import your new certificate.
  - Android: Settings->Biometrics and Security->Other security settings->Install certificate from storage, install as CA certificate.

 #### 7